egekonuk/ExBEMT--An-Extended-Blade-Element-Momentum-Theory-Solver/README.md

 Organized File Structure: XFOIL input/output files are now managed in dedicated directories to prevent conflicts and keep the project folder clean.

 **3. Enhanced User Interface & Experience**
-Several quality-of-life improvements have been added to the GUI.

-"Close All Plots" Button: A new button has been added to the main control panel that allows the user to close all open MATLAB plot windows with a single click, making it easier to manage results from multiple runs.

 Improved Logging: The log now provides more detailed feedback during the XFOIL analysis, informing the user which section and airfoil is currently being processed.

 **Bug Fixes & Code Refinements**
-Corrected File Path Logic: Resolved issues where the script could not find necessary files (like XFOIL.m) if they were located in subdirectories.
-The code is now more robust to different project folder structures.

-Input Argument Handling: Corrected a bug where the xfoil_call function would error due to a mismatch in the number of input arguments.
-The function definition is now synchronized with the function calls in the main GUI script.

 General Stability: Refactored various parts of the code to improve error handling and provide clearer error messages to the user.

 **Future Development**

 Implement Viterna Post-Stall Model: Integrate the Viterna method to extrapolate airfoil data to high angles of attack (±180 ∘
  ).
 This will provide a more accurate and physically realistic drag polar for stalled conditions, improving overall solver fidelity.